scalecube/scalecube-js/packages/transport-nodejs/README.md

 # transport-nodejs

-RSocket Transport provider implementation for running on NodeJS
+This package serves as RSocket Transport provider for running on NodeJS